Constructing Hilbert modular forms whithout exceptional primes: Compatible systems of Galois representations

-\begin{obs} Note that $\psi$ of finite order is a condition needed to ensure that all $\epsilon$ occurring in the inner twists are of finite order and the condition on the square roots of the values of $\psi$ ensure that $\epsilon$ take its values in $E_{\rho_{\bullet}}$.
-Moreover, the absolute irreducibility condition is needed to ensure that the representations are determined by the characteristic polynomials of Frobenius and the condition on the shape above $\ell$ is needed to exclude that the residual inner twists ramify at $\ell$. \end{obs}
+\begin{rema} Note that $\psi$ has finite order is a condition needed to ensure that all $\epsilon$ occurring in the inner twists are of finite order and the condition on the square roots of the values of $\psi$ ensure that $\epsilon$ take its values in $E_{\rho_{\bullet}}$.
+Moreover, the absolute irreducibility condition is needed to ensure that the representations are determined by the characteristic polynomials of Frobenius and the condition on the shape above $\ell$ is needed to exclude that the residual inner twists ramify at $\ell$. \end{rema}